kadirhanmeral/driver-management/README.md

 * **Swagger UI:** `http://localhost:8080/swagger/index.html`
     * *Note: This UI integrates the Driver Service's documentation, allowing you to test endpoints directly through the Gateway.*
+    * *⚠️ For development purposes, you can send requests directly to http://localhost:8081/swagger/index.html or use Postman.
+However, in a production scenario, requests should go through the gateway.*
 * **Auth Token:** `POST /auth/token` (To obtain a JWT token using an API Key)

 ### Driver Service (Port: 8081)